trothaar/100-days-of-code/log.md

 # 100 Days Of Code - Captain's Log

+### Update - November 30, 2017

+I have finally completed active treatment and can recommit to finishing what I started.
+Since it has been so long, I'm starting over again.
+This time, I'm using the short log version.
+[See my new Captain's Log here.](r1-log.md)

 ### Authors' Note

 Shortly after I completed my Simon game, I was diagnosed with breast cancer.
 I have had to suspend my participation in this challenge due to having to simultaneously concentrate on my treatments and on continuing to run my existing business/make money.
 I am getting surgery soon, after which I hope to recommence this.